dereknahman/kirsty-codes/src/index.md

 I have a [Ravelry](https://www.ravelry.com/people/torahwilcox) profile where I log my knitting projects and bookmark patterns I'm interested in making.
 Feel free to add me as a friend.
 You will need a profile to see mine, but it's free to sign up.
 If that doesn't suit you then no bother.
 I'll be talking about what I make on my blog too.

-Thanks for stopping by on my weblog <3.
+Thanks for stopping by <3.